mancsedmon29/Navigation-Menu-Master/README.md

 </html>
 ```

-If you want to search logo for your webpage icons, here's the link and click this [**Font-Awesome Icon**](https://fontawesome.com/icons)
+If you want to search logos for your webpage icons, here's the link and click this [**Font-Awesome Icon**](https://fontawesome.com/icons)

 <figure>
     <img src="./fontawesomeicon.png" alt="The fontawsome website">